 We do not even touch those horrible rancid oils in our house.
 Olive oil has its place, but I am getting sick of it on my salad.
 I love bacon, when you cook bacon you end up with bacon-flavored oil (melted fat).
 Hmmmm, that would make a great oil for my salad. *Poof*!
 Balsamic bacon vinaigrette was born.

 This Balsamic Bacon Vinaigrette dressing tastes amazing on salads.
+All you need is 2 ingredients!

 1. Chop up the bacon and cook it over medium heat until crispy and slightly sticking to the pan (the stuck on bits add flavor and texture to the dressing).

-2. Take the bacon out of the pan and set aside, assuring that you leave the grease behind in the pan.
+2. Take the bacon out of the pan and set it aside, assuring that you leave the grease behind in the pan.

 3. Allow the grease to cool a bit (otherwise, it will splatter when you add the vinegar, see picture below), then add the balsamic vinegar to the pan and deglaze the pan.